 In her spare time Briana volunteers with Girls on the Run and the AIA Women in Design committee.
 When not at work, she enjoys working in her garden, cooking her homegrown vegetables, reading and hiking.

-She graduated from the University of Oregon with a master’s degree in architecture and earned a Bachelor’s of Science degree in architecture from the Georgia Institute of Technology.
-She is part of a design team whose proposal for a Mexico City contemporary design museum recently placed in an international competition hosted by Arch Triumph.
+Brittany's work at NK focuses on high-performance urban infill design, including Pax Futura, Seattle’s first multifamily Passive House building.
+She graduated from the University of Oregon with a master’s degree in architecture and earned a Bachelor of Science degree in architecture from the Georgia Institute of Technology.

-Outside of the office Brittany enjoys exploring the Northwest’s great outdoors and practicing guitar, painting and photography.
+Outside of the office Brittany enjoys exploring the Northwest’s great outdoors.

 Chie joined NK in 2012, with nine years of experience in architecture and design in both Boston and Tokyo.
 Most of her experience is in medium- and large-scale projects, including student housing, performing arts venues, hangars, and mixed-use projects.
 Her primary interests involve using new systems and materials to promote energy efficiency and sustainability in the design of residential, commercial, and civic buildings.